 Eaton Corporation plc Leadership Structure

 Our governance structure follows a successful leadership model under which the Chief Executive Officer of Eaton Corporation also serves as Chairman of the Board of the Company.
-Recognizing that different leadership models may work well for other companies at different times depending upon individual circumstances, we believe that our Company has been well served by the combined Chief Executive Officer and Chairman leadership structure, and that this approach has continued to be highly effective with the addition of a Lead Director.
-We believe we have greatly benefited from having a Chairman who sets the tone and direction for the Company while also having the primary responsibility as Chief Executive Officer for managing day-to-day operations of Eaton Corporation and its subsidiaries, and allowing the Board to carry out its strategic, governance, oversight and decision-making responsibilities with the equal involvement of each director.
+Recognizing that different leadership models may work well for other companies at different times depending upon individual circumstances, we believe that our Company has been well served by the combined Chief Executive Officer and Chairman leadership structure and that this approach has continued to be highly effective with the addition of a Lead Director.
+We believe we have benefited greatly from having a Chairman who sets the tone and direction for the Company while also having the primary responsibility as Chief Executive Officer for managing Eaton’s day-to-day operations, and allowing the Board to carry out its strategic, governance, oversight and decision-making responsibilities with the equal involvement of each director.

-Our Board is composed exclusively of independent directors, except for our Chairman, President and Chief Operating Officer and our Vice Chairman and Chief Financial and Planning Officer.
-Of our 11 non-employee directors, four are currently serving or have served as a chief executive officer of a publicly traded company.
-The Audit, Compensation and Organization, Finance and Governance Committees are all chaired by independent directors.
+Our Board is composed primarily of independent directors, except for our Chairman, Mr. Arnold, and Mr. Fearon.
+Of our 10 non-employee directors, five are currently serving or have served as a chief executive officer of a publicly traded company.
+The Audit, Compensation and Organization, Finance and Governance Committees are chaired by independent directors.
 Our Chairman has benefited from the extensive leadership experience represented on our Board of Directors.

-Lead Director — Christopher M. Connor, who has served on Eaton’s Board since 2006, was elected Lead Director by our independent directors effective January 1, 2017.
+Christopher M. Connor, who has served on Eaton’s Board since 2006, was first elected Lead Director by our independent directors in 2016.
 The Lead Director has specific responsibilities, including chairing meetings of the Board at which the Chairman is not present (including Executive Sessions of the Board), approving the agenda and schedule for Board meetings on behalf of the independent directors, approving information sent to the Board, serving as liaison between the Chairman and the independent directors, and being available for consultation and direct communications with shareholders and other Company stakeholders.
-The Lead Director has the authority to call meetings of the independent directors, and to retain outside advisors who report directly to the Board of Directors.
-The Lead Director's performance is assessed annually by the Board in a process led by the Chair of the Governance Committee, and the position of Lead Director is elected annually by our independent directors.
+The Lead Director has the authority to call meetings of the independent directors and to retain outside advisors who report directly to the Board of Directors.
+The Lead Director’s performance is assessed annually by the Board in a process led by the Chair of the Governance Committee, and the position of Lead Director is elected annually by our independent directors.